 Transport to and from the medical volunteer in Ghana project is not included in your Program Fee.
 Consequently, volunteers will usually travel by public transport, but may also choose to split the cost of a taxi.
 Our local team will show you how to get to and from your volunteer project location during the orientation period.

 Most noteworthy, heavy traffic and poor road infrastructure can be commonplace within Kumasi.
 Subsequently, the journey to the volunteer project can take anywhere from 45 minutes to 1 hour upwards from the Volunteer House.

-As a medical volunteer in India with PMGY, you will have a fantastic opportunity to gain first-hand experience and insight into Indian health care.
+As a medical volunteer abroad in India, you will have a fantastic opportunity to gain first-hand experience and insight into Indian health care.
 Medical volunteers in India work with highly trained local staff.
 This gives individuals exposure and tuition that you are unlikely to obtain in your own country.
 If you are thinking of a career in healthcare or studying a health-related subject, joining PMGY’s India medical programs will offer you essential first-hand experience that will assist in your career development.